 THE SPIRITUAL 12 STEPS FOR HEALING FROM THE PAIN OF DIVORCE

-I have developed the following twelve steps for healing from divorce so that you may begin to find healing and wholeness again as you mourn the loss of that relationship.
-I think that is it better to journey through the following 12 steps for healing with a therapist or a spiritual director.
+I have developed the following twelve steps for healing from divorce so that you may begin to find healing and wholeness again as you mourn the loss of that relationship and all that it means and meant to you.
+I think that is it better to journey through the following 12 steps for healing with someone like a therapist or a spiritual director, and not alone.
 In and through your prayer, God will provide the instruments needed, so place your trust in Him.
-If you have any questions about the steps or if I can be of assistance in any way, please feel free to email me at firstname.lastname@example.org
+If you have any questions about the steps or if I can be of assistance in any way, please feel free to email me at email@example.com

 1. Acknowledge the loss.
 Face the reality of the situation, do not deny it any longer and be honest with how you feel.

 2. Accept the pain as being normal.
-Pain is nature’s way of telling us that something is broken and needs fixing.
-Pain is not a punishment but an opportunity to ask God in and be healed.
+Pain is nature’s way of telling us that something is broken, needs to be fixed and healed.
+Pain is not a punishment but an opportunity to invite God in and be healed.
 Whether a broken arm or a broken heart, the pain needs to motivate us to get the help we need to heal.

 3. Realize that this too, will pass.
 Your heart has great capacity to love again even after great pain and hurt.
 Through the recovery process, the pain will pass and you will you can come out much healthier.

 4. Don’t waste your pain, invest it.
 The greatest way we can invest our pain is to use it to motivate us to grow and become better persons, and then support others who are going through divorce and help them to become healthier, whole and happier persons,